-71. RICHARD v.
-X. twenty-three years old; innkeeper.
+71. RICHARD V. X. twenty-three years old; innkeeper.
 The patient had, when a child, been spoiled and petted by his mother.
 He had, in reality, never been taught anything, nor would he learn, and therefore he always remained at home.
 When eighteen years old, he had an attack of gastritis and hypodermic injections were used, which he continued.
 He was once in the hospital, but without result as it was impossible to hypnotize him, and a gradual withdrawal of the morphine seemed also fruitless.
 He had been drinking considerably for two years, and finally took as much as one liter of cognac per day.
 He came to me on the 4th of April, 1889, for the first time.
-His build was rather weak, his face red; his eyes were watery; his trembling limbs made walking difficult; he was subject to vomiting and pains in the pit of the stomach which he dulled by daily injections of from twenty-five to thirty cg. of morphine, and sometimes also by drinking quantities of cognac.
-His restlessness was so great that it required ten attempts before I could influence him.
-He then grew better every day, and the stomach pains disappeared.
-After thirtyfour treatments, he handed me of his own accord, and gladly, the hypodermic syringe.
-He returned home perfectly cured in the beginning of July, 1880, after his drinking habit also had finally been overcome.
-He wrote to me on November 26, 1889: "Your photograph stands on my desk so that I may always have it before my eyes, and it seems always to say to me: 'Morphine was the curse of your life and you must hold it in the greatest horror!'
-So I do, and I trust that I always shall.
-I wish that all such sufferers, who in the future are treated by you, may experience the same good result from the hypnotic treatment: that it is the best remedy for the abuse of morphine.
-I can best of all prove, as I was thoroughly saturated with the poison.
-I continue to have a good appetite and to sleep well; this is probably greatly helped by being much in the open air and by being careful with my diet, to which, as you know, I did not pay much attention in former days."
-I will only add that a relative called on me the 3d of February, 1800, and read me a letter from his mother who wrote joyfully about the son's complete cure of both the morphine and the drinking habit, and about his regular and industrious life.
+His build was rather weak, his face red; his eyes were watery; his trembling limbs made walking difficult; he was subject to vomiting and pains to increase rapidly, her appetite improved greatly, and suggestions regulated her bowels, which previously had been moved only by artificial means; in the same manner menstruation was re-established on the 30th of October, and has remained normal ever since.
+All pain, spasms and morbid conditions have disappeared, and also the craving for morphine.
+She wrote to me on the 20th of January, 1890: "You know that I am now mentally and physically well, and that my gloomy thoughts have changed.
+How can I thank you for this?"
+She slept almost incessantly during the three weeks' treatment.
+I visited her, at first, three times a day, and, later, only once.
+While she had her meals and on some other occasions, she was half awake, but slept almost immediately after having eaten.
+Every time I went to her I suggested a horror of morphine, and commanded her to get good sleep, appetite and strength.

-1 Verhandl. des kaukas.
+Verhandl. des kaukas.
 Aerzte Vereines, 13 December, 1887, p.
 390.

-^{2 &}quot;Le traitement des buveurs et des dipsomanes par l'hypnotisme."
+&lt;sup>2 "Le traitement des buveurs et des dipsomanes par l'hypnotisme."
 Revue de l'hypnotisme, vol. ii., p.
 129, etc.